Scott Landress - By Invitation Only

 https://www.sec.gov/files/litigation/admin/2017/ia-4641.pdf

-On a brighter note, I moved to higher ground.
+On a brighter note, I am proud of what I accomplished, at peace with the irresponsible press, and have moved to higher ground.

-I thank the SEC for making our capital markets safer, shutting down its internal court that compelled almost everyone they investigated to settle with them, and taking a more mindful approach to publicity in recent years.
+I thank the SEC for making our capital markets safer, shutting down its internal court that compelled me and nearly everyone else they investigated to settle with them, and taking a more mindful approach to publicity in recent years.

-And I say, rest in peace, Peter Lewis, who took his life precisely one year after he was fired by one of the complaining investors, and in my opinion would have been the only of our investors able and willing to amicably resolve this unfortunate disagreement.
+And I say, rest in peace, Peter Lewis, who took his life precisely one year after he was fired by one of the complaining investors.
+In my opinion, Peter was the only of our investors ready, willing and able to amicably resolve that unfortunate disagreement.
 Edit Text

 Add a new post to blogBlog settings